Ultramarine-Linux/um/README.md

 # um

 The Ultramarine CLI.
-Currently only provides general system status.
+More informatio can be found on [our wiki](https://wiki.ultramarine-linux.org/en/usage/umcli/.

 ## 📦 Dependencies